microsoft/ApplicationInsights-JS/README.md

 As part of enabling ES3/IE8 support we have set the ```tsconfig.json``` to ES3 and ```uglify``` settings in ```rollup.config.js``` transformations to support ie8.
 This provides a first level of support which blocks anyone from adding unsupported ES3 features to the code and enables the generated javascript to be validily parsed in an ES3+ environment.

 Ensuring that the generated code is compatible with ES3 is only the first step, JS parsers will still parse the code when an unsupport core function is used, it will just fail or throw an exception at runtime.
-Therefore, we also need to require/use polyfil implementations or helper functions to handle those scenarios.
+Therefore, we also need to require/use polyfill implementations or helper functions to handle those scenarios.

 It should also be noted that the overall goal of ES3/IE8 compatibility is the support at least the following 2 usage usage patterns.
 By supporting these two (2) basic use-cases, application/developers will be able to determine what browsers their users are using and whether they are experiencing any issues.
 As the SDK will report the data to the server, thus enabling the insights into whether they need to either fully support ES3/IE8 or provide some sort of browser upgrade notifications.